Ioanardelean/PanicControl/Wiki.md

  + edit email team and email list
  + delete items of email list

- Send automated email the first one and the last email for alerting the customers when website is down and when is up
+ Send automated emails: the first one and the last email for alerting the customers when website is down and when is up
  + create template
  + import template

  Send email every 30 minutes to keep customers informed about the site reshaping process
- + alert participants every 30 min for sending email
+ + alert participants every 30 min for sending email to the customers
  + editable template pop up for sending email with new information about incident

 ### Monitoring Dashboard